 The John Byrne Award accepts work in any creative discipline, on any topic – however, entries must include:

-- A piece of creative work on a chosen theme or value.
+- A piece of creative work on a chosen theme or value (written work must be no more than 15,000 words in length).

 - An entry title, which must be phrased as a question (this is not the title of your creative work but of your John Byrne Award entry as a whole).